swiftlang/swift-package-manager/Documentation/Plugins.md

 ### Build tool plugins

-Build tool plugins are invoked before building a package in order to construct command invocations that should run as part of the build.
-There are two kinds of command invocations that a build tool plugin can construct:
+Build tool plugins are invoked before a package is built in order to construct command invocations to run as part of the build.
+There are two kinds of commands that a build tool plugin can return:

 - prebuild commands — are run before the build starts and can generate an arbitrary number of output files with names that can't be predicted before running the command
 - build commands — are incorporated into the build system's dependency graph and will run at the appropriate time during the build based on the existence and timestamps of their predefined inputs and outputs

 Build commands are preferred over prebuild commands when the paths of all of the inputs and outputs are known before the command runs, since they allow the build system to more efficiently decide when they should be run.
 This is actually quite common.
 Examples include source translation tools that generate one output file (with a predictable name) for each input file, or other cases where the plugin can control the names of the outputs without having to first run the tool.
 In this case the build system can run the command only when some of the outputs are missing or when the inputs have changed since the last time the command ran.
+There doesn't have to be a one-to-one correspondence between inputs and outputs; a plugin is free to choose how many (if any) output files to create by examining the input target using any logic it wants to.

 Prebuild commands should be used only when the names of the outputs are not known until the tool is run — this is the case if the _contents_ of the input files (as opposed to just their names) determines the number and names of the output files.
 Prebuild commands have to run before every build, and should therefore do their own caching to do as little work as possible to avoid slowing down incremental builds.

 In either case, it is important to note that it is not the plugin itself that does all the work of the build command — rather, the plugin constructs the commands that will later need to run, and it is those commands that perform the actual work.
-The plugin itself is usually rather small and mostly concerned with forming the command line for the build command that does the actual work.
+The plugin itself is usually quite small and is mostly concerned with forming the command line for the build command that does the actual work.

 #### Declaring a build tool plugin in the package manifest

-Like all kinds of plugins, build tool plugins are declared in the package manifest.
-This is done using a `pluginTarget` entry in the `targets` section of the package, and if the plugin should be visible to other packages, there needs to be a corresponding entry in the `products` section as well:
+Like all kinds of package plugins, build tool plugins are declared in the package manifest.
+This is done using a `pluginTarget` entry in the `targets` section of the package.
+If the plugin should be visible to other packages, there needs to be a corresponding `plugin` entry in the `products` section as well:

 ```swift
 // swift-tools-version: 5.6